Kyle-Ross/glyphdeck/README.md

 match, create feedback loops and more - all with blazing asynchronous speed through the OpenAI API.

-See the full capabilities in the [documentation](https://glyphdeck.readthedocs.io/).
+See the full capabilities in the extensive [documentation](https://glyphdeck.readthedocs.io/).